-The main Capital One Rewards program is called No Hassle Rewards.
+The main Capital One Rewards program is called No Hassle Rewards, or Venture Rewards for the Venture card family.
 This is to indicate that unlike other programs their credit card rewards program is easy.
 Is it?
 Yes, depending on who you compare it to of course.

-With no further ado, here is the relevant Capital One No Hassle Rewards reward structure:
+With no further ado, here is the relevant Capital One No Hassle Rewards reward structure table:

 Instead of points per miles, the Capital One program works via points per dollar.
 This is great if you are hunting down a cheap fare (probably because you are paying out of pocket for companion tickets).
 Another card that uses miles instead of dollars might be more advantageous when you are flying short but expensive routes like New York to Washington, D.C.

 |Cost of Ticket||Number of Points|

 |$150.01 to $350.00||35,000|